 (4) Under special circumstances, tenure may be awarded by the Board of Regents in less than seven years.

 (E) Notification and conditions of appointment and reappointment, notice of tenured appointment and promotion, and notice of non-reappointment shall be given in writing in accordance with regent policy.

 (F) Tenure remains in effect regardless of promotion to higher rank.

 (G) Administrative positions do not carry the possibility of tenured appointments, but an administrator holding an eligible academic rank may be granted a tenured appointment in that rank as a faculty member.

 (1) Every primary unit and reviewing body or person making recommendations concerning appointment, reappointment, tenure, and promotion shall follow and apply the procedures and standards described in regent policy.

 (2) In order to provide a fair and unbiased evaluation, each primary unit shall develop specific written criteria and procedures for measuring the performance of candidates in that primary unit, which are consistent with regent policy.
 The primary unit criteria shall be used by every level of review, and a copy of the written criteria shall be included in the candidate’s dossier.
 In those cases where the Board of Regents has approved specific alternative or additional criteria, those criteria shall be applied in appointment, reappointment, tenure, and promotion decisions.

-(1) In making appointment, reappointment, tenure, and/or promotion recommendations, all primary units shall evaluate the candidate’s performance in the areas of teaching, research or creative work, and in university service and public service.
+(1) In making appointment, reappointment, tenure, and/or promotion recommendations, all primary units shall evaluate the candidate’s performance in the areas of teaching, research or creative work, and in university and public leadership and service.